 Prototype & User Testing

-We created a prototype that was built in Xcode.
+thoughtbot created a prototype that was built in Xcode.
 This let users run the prototype on their iPhone.
 They were able to set preferences, build profiles and use the keyboard as they would normally with any other app.
-We caught issues much earlier and more accurately than we would have with a traditional prototyping approach (creating a prototype with hotspots and images).
+The team caught issues much earlier and more accurately than they would have with a traditional prototyping approach (creating a prototype with hotspots and images).

 The outcome of the first week was incredibly successful.
 The prototype and business idea was well received.
-We confidently moved forward knowing that we conducted an initial round of user testing.
-We started to build out and refine wireframes for each of the designed user flows.
+The thoughtbot and SplitFit team confidently moved forward knowing that we an initial round of user testing was conducted. thoughtbot product designers started to build out and refine wireframes for each of the designed user flows.

-With the wireframes in a steady place, we shifted into exploring visual directions.
-We worked with a branding agency to build the SplitFit identity.
-With an identity in the works we started to toss around various directions to fit their target market: millennials.
+thoughtbot worked with a branding agency to build the SplitFit identity.
+With an identity in the works, various directions were tossed around to fit the target market: millennials.

 There was now a brand and identity behind SplitFit.
 The result was focused on redefining personal training.
 Training should be inclusive, but not exclusive.

-The first version of the product was shipped and in the hands of users just two months from the start date of our engagement.
-This included the ability for a user to join a pool (the buyouts feature came later).
+This version included the ability for a user to join a pool (the buyouts feature came later).

 The initial release was piloted with the CIC (Cambridge Innovation Center, a large office space just blocks from the pilot gym).
-This allowed us to have real testers in a controlled environment.
-We were able to gather feedback from customers as well as trainers.
+This allowed for real testers in a controlled environment.
+The team was able to gather feedback from customers as well as trainers.